ofatunde/microdata-citation-explorer/_sources/methods/query-generation.md

     return query
 ```

+Future work will draw on more sophisticated methods of constructing queries.

 ## Next steps
-After generating these queries, we run the queries we created from the raw file (“overview_all_datasets_2022_categorized.xlsx") through the semantic scholar API.
+After generating these queries, we treat them as inputs to the Semantic Scholar API.
 See [the next section](methods/semantic-search.md) for more details.